Estimated reading time: 7 minutes

-But put your fears to rest, because we have a secret to tell you: you can work and search at the same time.
+But put your fears to rest because we have a secret: you can work and search simultaneously.

-Lots of people think that searching for jobs must be done during a period of unemployment- after all, it’s time-consuming!
-But if you use the right online resources and budget your time wisely, anything’s possible.
+Many people think that searching for jobs must be done during unemployment- it’s time-consuming!
+But anything’s possible if you use the right online resources and budget your time wisely.

-Myth verdict: Total rubbish, especially considering the many financial aid programs that exist to help you out.
+Myth verdict: Total rubbish, especially considering the many financial aid programs to help you out.

 5. You’ll Need to Uproot Your Life

-You may fear that in order to enter a degree or certificate program, you’ll need to move away from home and quit your job so you can attend school.
+You may fear that to enter a degree or certificate program; you’ll need to move away from home and quit your job so you can attend school.
 But with the popularity of online courses, this isn’t necessary at all.

-You can take a variety of specialized courses from the comfort of your own home.
-You can also usually complete your coursework on your own time, meaning that it won’t interfere with work (or social) hours.
+You can take various specialized courses from the comfort of your home.
+You can also usually complete your coursework on time, meaning it won’t interfere with work (or social) hours.

 Career changes also don’t need to be forever.
-If you enter into a new career and find it isn’t for you, you can go right back into the old one.
-You also can take multiple certificate programs over the course of your life.
+If you enter a new career and find it isn’t for you, you can go right back into the old one.
+You also can take multiple certificate programs throughout your life.
 Even if one of them goes unused, knowledge is power.
 Being well-rounded will help you in any field.

 Myth verdict: You can fit a certificate program (or even a degree) into your life seamlessly, especially with technology on your side.